 Figure 5.19: – Non-navigable Association Relationship Notation Example

 A reference pointer is a navigable association to a class.
 Such a class may be instantiated in more than one naming path/tree.
-In order to identify the specific naming path/tree for a reference pointer a “REFERENCE_DEPENDENCY” constraint is added where the context is the reference pointer and the constrained element is the related naming path/tree composite aggregation association.
+In order to identify the specific naming path/tree for a reference pointer a “REFERENCE_DEPENDENCY” constraint (for the definition of constraints refer to section 7.5) is added where the context is the reference pointer and the constrained element is the related naming path/tree composite aggregation association.
 This constraint relates the reference pointer to an individual composition aggregation association.